 Textkernel’s latest research revolves around the new Deep Learning technology.
 Deep Learning is a set of algorithms used on large amounts of data to automatically learn representations of similar words.
 For instance in a CV extraction system “Amsterdam” and “London” are both used in the “city” context.
 When a new word with similar representations as Amsterdam and London is found, it is likely to be a city.
 With Deep Learning, the extraction model becomes more robust as it can automatically learn the semantics of new words.

 Textkernel’s CV Parsing research team has performed groundbreaking research on applying Deep Learning technology into its extraction models.
 While Textkernel just started off with this cutting-edge technique, the results on CV extraction models are already very promising.
-With significant quality improvements for the English and French language model, Textkernel is proud to present Deep Learning technology as part of its Extract! resume parsing 2014.1 release!
+With significant quality improvements for the English and French language model, Textkernel is proud to present Deep Learning technology as part of its Extract! resume parser 2014.1 release!

 Textkernel Extract!
 CV parsing – 2014.1 release